Advanced Allergy Therapeutics

 How long do I have to wait before I can have contact with the items that were addressed in my session?

 Following a session, a patient should avoid the substance that was treated for 2 hours, if possible.
 Depending on the item addressed, avoidance is not always possible.
 It is recommended that the patient not have excessive contact with the item until the following day.

-The Initial Session is $155 plus tax, which includes an assessment and one treatment.
-Follow-Up treatments are $95 plus tax.
+The Initial Session is $160 including tax, which includes an assessment and one treatment.
+Follow-Up treatments are $105 including tax.

 Yes.
 Two treatments can be completed in one day.
 However, there must be at least 2 hours between sessions.